 Polychlorinated biphenyls are produced only by human activity so their simple presence denotes human impact.
 The majority of the sediments contained some PCBs.
-Specifically; 84-100% of sediment samples collected from 1996 to 2003 in the four river regions contained PCBs.
-Most had levels that could affect sensitive species, as indicated by concentrations greater than TEL guidelines (Figure 5.42).
+In 2017 (greatest data set), most sediments levels that could affect sensitive species, as indicated by concentrations greater than TEL guidelines (Figure 5.32).
 However, in most of the river, the estimated total PCB concentrations were far below the probable effects level of 189 ppm, producing a low toxicity pressure throughout the basin.
 The PCBs were often found at levels typical for urban, industrialized environments (Daskalakis and O’Connor 1995).
 Most of the river’s sediments had concentrations of PCBs well below the 80 ppb that characterizes a “high” level compared to the rest of the coastal areas in the country (Durell et al. 2004).

-There are data only for 1996-2003 for PCBs, so trends are difficult to identify.
+The data for PCBs are scarce (1996-2003 and 2017), so trends are difficult to identify.
 However, the distributions of the PCBs we examined appear to be reasonably constant along the river and across the years, an outcome of the persistence of the long-banned substances.

 PCBs persist in the LSJR long after regulatory and environmental controls were put into place.
-They are weathering but continue to exert their influence, with little discernable changes in concentration over time.
-Outside of the highly contaminated western tributaries, Area 1, these compounds by themselves are not likely to be major stressors of benthic organisms, but may exert a low-level toxicity pressure throughout the basin.
-Previously, the STATUS of PCBs in sediments was unsatisfactory, and the TREND was unchanged; however, PCBs were not evaluated in this year’s report.
+They are weathering but may continue to exert their influence, with little changes in concentration over time.
+Outside of the highly contaminated western tributaries, these compounds by themselves are not likely to be major stressors of benthic organisms, but may exert a low-level toxicity pressure throughout the basin.